HenestrosaDev/ios-interview-questions/README.md

 	In this example, we use a multi-pattern `catch` clause to handle both `.notFound` and `.unreadable` errors in a single block.

 	The `catch` statement can match error types, not just specific error values.
-This lets you catch broad categories of errors like decoding or networking errors, rather than only exact enum cases.
+This lets us to catch broad categories of errors, such as decoding or networking errors, rather than only exact enum cases.

-	The example below shows how you can use multiple type matches in a single `catch` clause using the `|` (pipe) operator.
+	The example below illustrates how to use multiple type matches in a single `catch` clause using the `|` (pipe) operator.

 	```swift
 	do {